mongodb/specifications/source/client-side-encryption/tests/README.rst

 Expect an error indicating TLS handshake failed.

+Call `client_encryption_with_names.createDataKey()` with "kmip:no_client_cert" as the provider and the same masterKey.

+Expect an error indicating TLS handshake failed.

 Call `client_encryption_with_tls.createDataKey()` with "kmip" as the provider and the same masterKey.

+Expect success.

+Call `client_encryption_with_names.createDataKey()` with "kmip:with_tls" as the provider and the same masterKey.

 Expect success.